joshuadeleon/NumericInput/README.md

 allowNegative: (boolean) Allows negative numbers to be entered.
 Default: false.

+allowCopy: (boolean) Allows copying the value of the input element.
+Default: true.

+allowPaste: (boolean) Allows pasting into the input element.
+Default: false.

 useCommaInsteadOfDot: (boolean) Allowd , and disallows . to be entered.
 Default: false.

 ### Usage ###